ruandersMSFT/Compliance/compliance/regulatory/offering-MARS-E.md

 Following the release of MARS-E, NIST released an update, Special Publication 800-53r4, to address growing challenges to online security, including application security; insider and advanced persistent threats; supply chain risks; and the trustworthiness, assurance, and resilience of systems of mobile and cloud computing.
 CMS then revised the MARS-E framework to align with the updated controls and parameters in NIST 800.53r4, publishing MARS-E 2.0 in 2015.

 These updates address the confidentiality, integrity, and availability in health exchanges of protected data, which includes personally identifiable information, protected health information, and federal tax information.
-The MARS-E 2.0 framework aims to secure this protected data and applies to all ACA administering entities, including exchanges or marketplaces — federal, state, state Medicaid, or Children’s Health Insurance Program (CHIP) agencies — and supporting contractors.
+The MARS-E 2.0 framework aims to secure this protected data and applies to all ACA administering entities, including exchanges or marketplaces, federal, state, state Medicaid, or Children's Health Insurance Program (CHIP) agencies, and supporting contractors.

 ## Microsoft and MARS-E 2.0 framework